Sausage and Mushroom Stuffing Recipe

 - Add soy, nutmeg, ginger, pepper, oregano, and sage and cook over medium for about 3 minutes, stirring occasionally.

 - Pour in chicken broth and bring to a simmer.
 Cook for 3 minutes at a simmer, stirring occasionally.

 - Turn off heat; add sausage and stuffing cubes to skillet mixture; combine well to let stuffing cubes soak up liquid.

 - Salt and pepper to taste.

-- Spread mixture out evenly, gently pressing down in skillet or transfer to a greased or cooking sprayed casserole or baking dish
+- Spread mixture out evenly, gently pressing down in skillet, or a buttered 9 x 13-inch casserole or baking dish.